28 June 10

 Joanna Dewar Gibb

 Robbie is the Portfolio Manager for Film and Broadcast Partnerships at Creative Scotland and currently manages a £5m lottery fund for the development and production of film and television.
-He was previously an independent producer of theatre, film and television, and is the recipient of a BAFTA in Scotland Award.
+He was previously an independent producer of theatre, film and television.

 Holly Daniel is the Industry and Talent Development Manager at the Centre for the Moving Image which incorporates both Edinburgh International Film Festival and Edinburgh Filmhouse.
 Her role is to develop, shape, implement and deliver talent and industry programmes both at the Festival and at Filmhouse year round.
 Previous roles include managing the Moonstone International Screen Labs for European Directors & Screenwriters and production managing documentaries and commercials in the independent sector.

 Joanna has worked extensively in UK film and television production, business development and international project management for companies including Portman Productions, Zenith Productions, Ladbroke Films, Impact Pictures, Samuelson Productions, Thin Man Films, The Moving Picture Company, the BBC, the British Film Commission and TRC Media.
 She also worked in LA on secondment to Walt Disney Studios, 20th Century Fox and Warner Brothers.

 In 2006, physical special effects company, Artem Ltd, asked her to establish its Scottish workshop, where she is Business Manager, overseeing all aspects of the company including co-ordinating delivery of SFX projects, marketing and business development.
 Joanna is also a co-founder of Screen Facilities Scotland, a new trade body that co-ordinates, promotes and lobbies on behalf of Scottish facility and service companies.